EDS-Bioinformatics-Laboratory/ansible/README.md

 _Use Rclone to mount file systems in user space_
 Using Rclone to mount a file system in user space is done as follows:

-`rclone mount --use-cookies --timeout 15m RD: /path/to/local/mount`--vfs-cache-mode writes
+`rclone mount --use-cookies --timeout 15m RD: /path/to/local/mount --vfs-cache-mode writes'

 The flag `--use-cookies` is needed, to get you always on the same Research Drive back-end, to prevent file lock between back-ends.
 The timeout flag is useful for uploading large files, we recommend using a timeout of 10 minutes per gigabyte of the largest source file.
 The last part --vfs-cache-mode writes allows applications to write data to the mount.